-Unrealized gains and losses are excluded from earnings and are reported as a component of comprehensive loss.
-Realized gains and losses as well as credit losses, if any, on marketable securities are included in other income (expense), net.
+Unrealized gains and losses are excluded from earnings and are reported as a component of other comprehensive loss.
+Realized gains and losses as well as credit losses, if any, on marketable securities are included in other income, net.
 The Company evaluated the underlying credit quality and credit ratings of the issuers during the period.
 To date, no such credit losses have occurred or have been recorded.
 The cost of investments sold is based on the specific-identification method.
-As of March 31, 2020, there were unrealized gains on marketable securities of \$19,000 and as of December 31, 2019, there were unrealized losses on marketable securities of \$1,000.
-Unrealized gains and losses on marketable securities are reported as a component of Accumulated Other Comprehensive Income (Loss) on the balance sheet.
-There were no realized gains or losses on investments for the three months ended March 31, 2020 and 2019.
-Interest on marketable securities is included in Other income (expense), net.
+As of September 30, 2020, there were net unrealized gains on marketable securities of \$4,000, and as of December 31, 2019, there were net unrealized losses on marketable securities of \$1,000.
+Unrealized gains and losses on marketable securities are reported as a component of accumulated other comprehensive income (loss) on the balance sheets.
+There were no realized gains or losses on investments for the three and nine months ended September 30, 2020 and 2019.
+Interest on marketable securities is included in other income, net.